U.S. hiring accelerates; annual wage growth strongest since 2009

 Economists polled by Reuters had forecast nonfarm payrolls rising by 180,000 jobs last month and the unemployment rate unchanged at 4.1 percent.
 January’s jobs gains were above the monthly average of 192,000 over the past three months.

 The economy needs to create 75,000 to 100,000 jobs per month to keep up with growth in the working-age population.

 January marked the first full year of employment data under the Trump administration.
-Job growth averaged 176,000 under the current government, compared to 208,300 during last year of the Obama administration.
+Job growth averaged 176,000 per month under the current government, compared to 208,300 during last year of the Obama administration.

 Job growth is expected to slow this year as the labor market hits full employment.
-Companies are increasingly reporting difficulties finding qualified workers, which economists say will force some to significantly raise wages as they compete for scarce labor.
+Companies are already reporting difficulties finding qualified workers, which economists say will force some to significantly raise wages as they compete for scarce labor.

-Wage growth last month was likely supported by increases in the minimum wage which came into effect in 18 states in January.
-They probably also got a lift from the tax cut.
+Wage growth last month came as increases in the minimum wage came into effect in 18 states in January.
+Wages probably also got a lift from the tax cut.
 Companies like Starbucks Corp and FedEx Corp have said they will use some of the savings from lower taxes to boost wages for workers.

 Further gains are expected in February when Walmart raises entry-level wages for hourly employees at its U.S. stores.
 Annual wage growth is now close to the 3 percent that economists say is needed to push inflation towards the Fed’s 2 percent target.

-But there is still some slack in the labor market.
+But the road to faster wage growth remains long.
+The year-on-year rise in average hourly earnings for production and non-supervisory workers was stuck at 2.4 percent in January.

 A broader measure of unemployment, which includes people who want to work but have given up searching and those working part time because they cannot find full-time employment, rose one-tenth of a percentage point to 8.2 percent in January.

 The unemployment rate for African Americans shot up to 7.7 percent from 6.8 percent and is more than double that of whites.
-The department also released annual revisions to the payrolls data from the survey of employers, which showed the level of employment in March of last year was 146,000 higher than it had reported, on a seasonally adjusted basis.

 Manufacturing payrolls increased by 15,000 last month after rising 21,000 in December.
 The sector is being supported by strong domestic and international demand.
 A weak dollar is also providing a boost to manufacturing by making U.S.-made goods more competitive on the international market.

 Hiring at construction sites picked up last month despite unseasonably cold weather.
-Construction payrolls increased by 36,000 jobs after rising 33,000 in December.
-Retail employment rebounded by 15,400 jobs in January after slumping 25,600 the prior month.
+Construction payrolls increased by 36,000 jobs, adding to December’s 33,000 gain.

-Government employment increased by 4,000 jobs following two straight months of declines.
+Retail employment rebounded and the government added jobs following two straight months of declines.

 There were also increases in payrolls for professional and business services, leisure and hospitality as well as healthcare and social assistance.

 Reporting by Lucia Mutikani; Editing by Andrea Ricci